cynthialmy/cynthialmy.github.io/_posts/2025-10-12-eu-manual-work.md

 3. **System logs**: full of data, but blind to the human context behind it.

 The result was a patchwork of estimates that didn’t hold up under review.
-We couldn’t tell which processes truly consumed time, where automation would add value, or how to compare results across regions.
+The team couldn’t tell which processes truly consumed time, where automation would add value, or how to compare results across regions.

-We needed a **measurement approach that combined credibility with practicality** - rigorous enough for leadership discussions but simple enough for everyday use.
+The team needed a **measurement approach that combined credibility with practicality** - rigorous enough for leadership discussions but simple enough for everyday use.

 The framework needed to:
 - Create a **frozen baseline** before automation began